Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 The next stop is a little more challenging because there will be no fine sandy shore to stand on your feet.
 In fact, you will be navigating along very sharp and rough rock surface that could cut deep if you are not careful.

 The Thunderball Grotto is an absolute hidden gem of beautiful underwater cave system that is fully surrounded by the sea, where from surface to seabed is a 30ft drop.
 It is cinematically named after the James Bond’s Thunderball movie in 1965.
 I honestly haven’t watched that yet, but I’m sure there would be a lot of scuba diving and sharks in those scenes.
-Though it isn’t time to swim with sharks just yet, now is a chance to test your fear of open water in the deep blue sea and closed up space.
+Though it isn’t time to swim with sharks just yet now is a chance to test your fear of open water, deep blue sea and closed up space.

-However if the tide is high, be prepared to hold your breath and dive through a small underwater tunnel hidden in plan sight.
+However if the tide is high, be prepared to hold your breath and dive through a small underwater tunnel hidden in plansight.
 You should have an option to conquer your fear, or put on a lifejacket and just enjoy the surrounding water outside the Grotto instead.
-Then again, the waves could be rough at high tide –verify with your gut before proceeding.
-In our case, tide was high and sea was slightly rocking!
-Perfect combination for an opportunity to conquer the fear of drowning aint it!
+Then again, the waves could be rough at high tide –verify with your luck before proceed.
+In our case, tide was high and sea was rough!
+Perfect combination for an opportunity to conquer the fear of drowining aint it!

 The excursion provides you with sufficient snorkel gears to enjoy the adventure, but the dual-tubing full face mask we brough along made a big difference to the experience.
-You breath more comfortably and get the chance see the world under for much longer.
+You breath better and get the chance see the world under much longer.

 And so it begins…